 Generic Name: irbesartan (Oral route)

-When pregnancy is detected, discontinue irbesartan as soon as possible; drugs that act directly on the renin-angiotensin system can cause injury or death to the developing fetus .
+When pregnancy is detected, discontinue irbesartan as soon as possible; drugs that act directly on the renin-angiotensin system can cause serious fetal toxicity .

 Commonly used brand name(s)

 Available Dosage Forms:

 Pharmacologic Class: Angiotensin II Receptor Antagonist